-Also there are 3 parents meetings throughout the school year when parents can also talk to either homeroom teacher or subject teachers.
+Also there are usually 3 parents meetings/parents-teachers conferences throughout the school year (face-to-face or virtual) when parents can also talk to either homeroom teacher or subject teachers about the progress of their child in any particular subject.

-MYP assessment criteria is applied for each subject group according to the following table provided by the IB :
+MYP assessment criteria is applied for each subject group according to the following table provided by the IB:

-Subject groups Criterion A (max.8) Criterion B (max.8) Criterion C (max.8) Criterion D (max.8) Language and literature Analysing Organizing Producing text Using language Language acquisition Comprehending spoken and visual text Comprehending written and visual text Communicating Using language Individuals and societies Knowing and understanding Investigating Communicating Thinking critically

-Sciences Knowing and understanding Inquiring and designing Processing and evaluating Reflecting on the impacts of science Mathematics Knowing and understanding Investigating patterns Communicating Applying mathematics in real world context Arts Knowing and understanding Developing skills Thinking creatively Responding Physical and health education Knowing and understanding Planning for performance Applying and performing Reflecting and improving performance Design Inquiring and analysing Developing ideas Creating the solution Evaluating MYP projects Investigating Planning Taking action Reflecting Interdisciplinary Disciplinary grounding Synthesizing and applying Communicating Reflecting
+Subject groups Criterion A (max.8) Criterion B (max.8) Criterion C (max.8) Criterion D (max.8) Language and literature Analysing Organizing Producing text Using language Language acquisition Listening Reading Speaking Writing Individuals and societies Knowing and understanding Investigating Communicating Thinking critically Sciences Knowing and understanding Inquiring and designing Processing and evaluating Reflecting on the impacts of science Mathematics Knowing and understanding Investigating patterns Communicating Applying mathematics in real-life context Arts Investigating Developing Creating/ Performing Evaluating Physical and health education Knowing and understanding Planning for performance Applying and performing Reflecting and improving performance Design Inquiring and analysing Developing ideas Creating the solution Evaluating Personal project Planning Applying skills Reflecting Interdisciplinary IDU Evaluating Synthesizing Reflecting

-There are 4 criteria for each subject in each subject group.
+There are 4 criteria for each subject in each subject group, except for Personal Project and IDU.
 The maximum level of achievement in each criteria is 8, thus 32 is the maximum level of achievement in each subject.